Creative Writing for Social Workers

 Rules for submission

-- The poem must be no more than 15 lines (not including the title) and can be either an existing work or new.
-To fit on the page of the chapbook, lines should be no more than 60 characters each, in size 12pt.
+The poem must be no more than 15 lines (the title does NOT count as one of the 15) and can be either an existing work or new.

-- Poems must be submitted online.
-No paper or email submissions please.
+Poems must be submitted online.
+No paper or email submissions will be accepted.

 CLICK HERE TO SUBMIT ONLINE